 MCCMH's Critical Risk Management Committee (CRMC) reviews sentinel events and other critical incidents and acts upon them as appropriate.
 CRMC is composed of individuals with the appropriate credentials to review the scope of care and includes individuals not involved in the treatment or care of the person served.
 The CRMC's review process results in the understanding of causes of the event and if necessary, a root cause analysis with subsequent corrective action plans is implemented to avoid similar events from occurring in the future.
+An RCA is required when there has been a risk to an individual in which there is the potential to redesign and reduce these types of incidents.
 MCCMH continuously monitors critical incidents to evaluate the quality and performance of the provider network.
 CRMC reports sentinel event findings and documents follow-up and system improvements as required by MDHHS.

 MCCMH creates quarterly summary reports on issues or trends pertaining to quality of care based on information received from the mortality review process, sentinel event investigations and action plans, critical incident reports, and risk event reports.
-MCCMH's Quality Division provides these quarterly summary reports to the CRMC for further review and discussion.
+MCCMH's Quality Department provides these quarterly summary reports to the Quality Committee for further review, discussion and recommendations when necessary.